 —viruses with a nonsegmented, negative-stranded RNA genome.
 The virus' natural host is a flea commonly found on cave-dwelling bats—most notably the vampire bat.
 In the most common scenario, the flea bites a bat, which in-turn passes the virus on to humans and other mammals.

 While most viruses are highly specific in what tissues they target, HVV is able to infect every living cell in the body, with the exception of red blood cells (which are replaced over time by the infected bone marrow).
-It's also much less destructive, as it can effectively transform tissues without destroying them.
+It's also much less destructive, as it can effectively transform tissues without killing them.

-While in theory HVV infection is possible through any exchange of bodily fluids, transmission occurs through the bite of an infected person or animal in virtually every case.
+In theory, HVV infection is possible through any exchange of bodily fluids; however, transmission occurs through the bite of an infected person or animal in virtually every case.
 Thankfully, the virus isn't airborne.